cantinilab/Circe/README.md

 ```
 <img src="https://github.com/cantinilab/circe/raw/main/Figures/circe_figure_genes_access.png" align="center"/>

+## Usage
+You can go check out our documentation for more examples! <br> https://circe.readthedocs.io/<br>
+The documentation is still in building, so don't hesitate to open any issues or requests you might have in this repo. 😊

-## Comparison to Cicero R package
+## Benchmark & Comparison to Cicero R package
 <br> Metacalls computation might create differences, but scores will be identical applied to the same metacalls (cf comparison plots below).
 It should run significantly faster than Cicero _(e.g.: running time of 5 sec instead of 17 min for the dataset 2)_.

-_If you have any suggestion, don't hesitate !
-This package is still a work in progress :)_
 <br> *On the same metacells obtained from Cicero code.*

-All tests can be found in the [circe benchmark repo](https://github.com/cantinilab/Circe_reproducibility)
+All tests run in the preprint can be found in the [circe benchmark repo](https://github.com/cantinilab/Circe_reproducibility).

 ### Real dataset 2 - subsample of 10x PBMC (2021)
 - Pearson correlation coefficient: 0.999958